Cigar: Accessories

 A wide variety of cigar accessories are available, in varying qualities.

-Travel case

-Travel cases protect cigars from direct exposure to the elements and minimize potential damage.
-Most come in expandable or sturdy leather, although metal leather and plastic lined cases are found.
-Some feature cardboard or metal tubes for additional protection.

 Tube

-Cigar Tubes are used to carry small numbers of cigars, typically one or five, referred to by their number of "fingers".
+Cigar tubes are used to carry small numbers of cigars, typically one or five, referred to by their number of "fingers".
 They are usually made from stainless steel, and used for short durations.
 For longer, a built in humidifier and hygrometer is used.

 Ashtray

 Ashtrays are used for collecting the ash produced by the cigar.
 Such ashtrays are typically larger than those used for cigarette smoking.